Car Jerks When Accelerating

 A car jerking or hesitating under acceleration could mean any number of problems, from a faulty spark plug to a transmission problem.
 We’ll discuss further what a jerking car feels like, what the possible causes are, and potential repair costs.

-TL;DR, there are several likely causes of why your car is jerking under acceleration (which we’ve detailed further below).
-For now, here’s a quickie into what you should be looking at:
+TL;DR, there are several likely causes of why your car is jerking under acceleration (which we’ve detailed further below):

 Car Jerking When Accelerating